Wychwood Barns: Description

 Wychwood Barns is a former industrial complex of five buildings on 4.3 acre that has been converted into a community centre in an example of adaptive reuse.
 The original barns were built from 1913 to 1921.
-They are brick structures, two storeys high with an interior steel structure that was exposed..
+They are brick structures, two storeys high, with exposed steel structural elements on the interior.

-Architect Joe Lobko and city councilor Joe Mihevc worked to transform the early 20th-century facility into a multipurpose space.
+Architect Joe Lobko and city councillor Joe Mihevc worked to transform the early 20th-century facility into a multipurpose space.
 Lobko, with the help of the community, was able to identify the activities missing in the area.
 He came up with a program of activities that can educate the community, promote partnerships with nonprofit organizations and allow Toronto's culture to grow.
-Lobko retained most of the exterior envelope, only adding a few additions of glazing.
+Lobko retained most elements of the buildings' exteriors, adding floor-to-ceiling glass to the east and west walls of Barn 2.
 He programmed Barn 1 as private live-work studio and housing for community artists, while Barn 2 was made into a community gathering space.
 The space became a covered street that is two storeys high, 60 metres long, and 10 meters wide.
 Barns 3 and 4 are private-public spaces where non-profit organizations can operate.
 A greenhouse and community gardens are located in Barn 4.
 Finally, Barn 5 was stripped of its roof as well as south wall and remains exposed to the elements.
 All that remains is the steel structure that forms the arcade.